Direct Abundance Maps and Radial Metallicity Gradients of two Galaxies at z~4-5 in the GARDEN Survey: Detailed analysis of CANDELS 8005

 It is worth noting that this extinction is likely to be dominated by dust internal to the galaxy rather than foreground extinction.
 The adopted extinction law is typically used for nebular attenuation.
 Other extinction laws \citep[e. g.][]{2000ApJ...533..682C} also give low extinction.
 We include the line extinction derived from the observed Balmer ratio in the analysis, however, including or excluding it in the line analysis produces negligible differences on the final science results.

 The total oxygen abundance for this galaxy is log(O/H)+12=8.008$^{+0.025}_{-0.027}$.
+The O$^+/$O$^{2+}$ abundance ratio of this galaxy is $\sim 15\%$, indicating that the impact of differing electron temperatures between the two ionization zones is limited.
 We derive star-formation rates (SFRs) from the extinction-corrected H$\beta$ luminosity.
 Observed H$\beta$ fluxes are corrected for dust attenuation.
 The H$\beta$ luminosities are converted to H$\alpha$ luminosities assuming Case~B recombination at an electron temperature consistent with the observed ones, for which $\rm H\alpha/\rm H\beta = 2.74$--2.75 \citep{Storey1995,Osterbrock2006}.
 Star formation rates are then computed using the calibration of \citet{Kennicutt2012}, appropriate for a Kroupa/Chabrier initial mass function.
-Uncertainties on the SFRs include propagation of measurement errors on the H$\beta$ flux and the extinction constant.
+Uncertainties on the SFRs include propagation of measurement errors on the H$\beta$ flux and the extinction constant. but do not include any uncertainties carried by the calibration used.
 All measured parameters are in Table~\ref{fluxes}.